shyam01hunter/Anomaly-Mod-Hosting/README.md

 This Mod includes Improvements and Additions to Vanilla OpenBullet.

 Special Thanks to -
-Ruri -Created BB and OB
+Ruri -Created BB and OB,
-Meinname -Beta Tester and Contributor
+Meinname -Beta Tester and Contributor,
-Demiurgo -Beta Tester and Contributor
+Demiurgo -Beta Tester and Contributor,
-LethalLuck -Developer of Anomaly
+LethalLuck -Developer of Anomaly,
 Pure -Developer of Anomaly

 Information about updates, and more can be found on this discord.
 Join our community :D